 There is so much we can do right now with proven geothermal and heat pump technology.
 So Causeway Energies is engaging with customers, doing projects and making an impact.

 However, we also have huge opportunities in innovation and development of the technologies we are focused on.
+Our patent-pending proprietary geothermal heat pump technology will double our Total Available Market.

 Industrial heat pumps are similar to domestic ones, but much bigger.
 Commercially proven machines can lift temperatures by as much as 80 ºC.
 New technologies with the ability to provide up to 160 ºC and still maintain COPs greater than 2.5 are being rapidly developed.
 They are typically deployed to recycle waste heat from a process that is powered by fossil fuel boiler combustion.
 The recycling by heat pumps dramatically reduces the amount of energy wasted and, depending on the carbon intensity of the electricity, reduce the overall cost of the process heat.